 The purpose of this guide is to provide further detail about the amount you pay for this insurance and the excesses that may apply if you make a claim.
 It also includes information about how we calculate and pay claims under your policy.
 This guide is taken to be part of the GIO Boat Insurance Product Disclosure Statement (PDS) dated 25 June, 2010.
 This date is shown on the back cover of the PDS in the format "PDS dated".
-This guide is relevant to you if you purchased a new policy on or after 25 April 2011 or if you renewed your policy on or after 6 June 2011.
-It also applies to any changes that you have agreed to make to your existing policy on or after 25 April 2011.
+Words defined in the PDS have the same meaning in this Guide.